directive0/HeadsUp/README.md

 If these modules are not already present on your machine they should be easy to install with Pip like so:

-'sudo pip3 install pygame psutil time requests'
+`sudo pip3 install pygame psutil time requests`

 ## Installation

-- Ensure your machine has the appropriate version of Python and its dependencies.
+- Ensure your machine has the appropriate version of Python and its dependencies as listed above.

+- Clone the git repo to your machine

+- Open a terminal and navigate to the HeadsUp folder

+- Issue the command `python3 main.py` and the program will start

 ## Keys